Understanding the Last-Click Attribution Model: Pros, Cons, and Best Practices

 Disadvantages of the Last-Click Attribution Model

-Best Practices for Using this Model
+Best Practices for Using Last-Click Attribution in 2025

 When to Use the Last-Click Attribution Model